Beef Stew with Potato Gratin

-My Red wine beef stew with parmesan potato gratin is true home-style family comfort food.
+My Red Wine Beef Stew with parmesan potato gratin is proper comfort food.
 And what better way to celebrate Father’s day this weekend than with a hearty stew?
-It’s all about low and slow until the meat is spoon-tender and the sauce, lusciously thick.
-Topped with gruyere potato gratin, this beef hot-pot is for all meat loving South Africans.
-Particularly the dads!
+It’s all about low and slow cooking with spoon-tender meat and a deeply flavourful red wine sauce.
+Topped with gruyere potato gratin, this beef stew is worth adding to your repertoire.

 There’s something special about weekend food that sets it apart from midweek suppers.
-A low and slow beef hot-pot that steadily makes its way to the finish line, with meltingly tender meat and a deeply flavoursome sauce.
-Allowing the oven to do all the work is clever cooking and will free you up for a couple of leisurely hours.
-At a recent lunch, the conversation turned towards food, more specifically our favourite types of food.
-For the women, vegetable-rich dishes were top of the list, while for the men, meat and potatoes was a clear winner.
+A low and slow beef stew that splutters away contentedly for hours, allowing the oven to do all the work is clever cooking.
+At a recent lunch, the conversation turned towards food, more specifically our favourite kind of food.
+For the women, vegetable-rich dishes were top of the list, while for the men, meat and potatoes were a clear winner.

 As with most stews and curries, this beef stew benefits from being made the day before.
 The flavours deepen overnight.
 I’ve topped the meat with waxy potatoes and a handful of gruyere cheese.
 If you prefer, puff pastry is a lovely alternative to the potato topping.
-Either way, this hearty stew is absolutely delicous.
-For vegetable sides, roast butternut is always a good option as too are sweet potatoes with honey and orange sauce.
-So, shuffle the table into a warm and sunny spot for a memorable, family feast.
+Either way, this hearty stew is absolutely delicious.

 Serves 6-8